 During the Minimum Carnage arc, Marquis Radu creates clones of the Venom and Carnage symbiotes in the body banks and fuses them together.
 Carnage cheerfully dubs the union incestuous and seizes control of the clones to kill Venom.

 Clothes Make the Superman: The symbiote can bestow superpowers on mundane hosts, mainly patterned after Spider-Man's due to its absorption of his DNA, and can also drastically boost the powers of superpowered hosts.
 A deconstruction, as it shows exactly what happens when your clothes have that kind of power...

-Deal with the Devil: Made a deal with Memphisto to obtain demonic powers via the Hell Mark, though it later admitted this was a mistake.
+Deal with the Devil: The symbiote made a deal with Mephisto to obtain demonic powers via the Hell Mark, though it later admitted this was a mistake.

 Demonic Possession: Daimon Hellstrom possesses the symbiote with a powerful demon to turn it into one of his Monsters of Evil, but Venom uses the hell mark to suppress it.
 While the symbiote and the demon initially get along, the symbiote realizes the demon is slowly pulling a Grand Theft Me on it and shunts the hell mark and demon onto its long-devoured clone, which it pukes up and bonds to Andi, turning her into Mania.

-Food Chain of Evil: The symbiotes are the preferred prey of the Xenophages, who find ones that have been bonded to their host for long time (like Venom) to be particularly delectable.
+Food Chain of Evil: The symbiotes are the preferred prey of the Xenophages, who find ones that have been bonded to their host for a long time (like Venom) to be particularly delectable.
 Them aside, symbiotes seem to be feared as one of the galaxy's alpha predators, if Zzxz is any indication.

-Genetic Memory: Possesses genetic memories of the symbiote species' prior conquests.
+Genetic Memory: Possesses genetic memories of its prior hosts and the symbiote species' prior conquests.